 - Inducing Incapacitation: This includes the provision of alcohol or drugs to an individual, with or without that individual's knowledge, for the purpose of causing impairment or intoxication or taking advantage of that individual's impairment or intoxication. - Media-Based Misconduct: Photographing or taping someone (via audio, video or otherwise) involved in sexual activity, or in a state of undress, without their knowledge or consent.
 Even if a person consented to sexual activity, photographing or taping someone without their knowledge and agreement goes beyond the boundaries of that consent.
-Dissemination of photographs or video/audio of someone involved in sexual activity, or in a state of undress, without their knowledge and additional act of sexual activity, or in a state of undress, without their knowledge or consent constitutes a separate and additional act of sexual misconduct. - Miscellaneous: The inappropriate behaviors listed above are not an exhaustive list.
+Dissemination of photographs or video/audio of someone involved in sexual activity, or in a state of undress, without their knowledge or consent constitutes a separate and additional act of sexual misconduct. - Miscellaneous: The inappropriate behaviors listed above are not an exhaustive list.
 Olin may consider any other conduct that has a sexual or gender-based connotation under Olin's Sexual Misconduct Policy.